 Why Invest in a Lapa Property

-Choosing a Lapa property in Lisbon puts you in one of the most popular areas.
-Lapa used to be its own parish within the city of Lisbon.
-After 2013, it stopped being a parish but it’s still known today by locals as a neighborhood and one of the most exclusive areas of the capital.
-It has around 8.000 inhabitants and it’s one of the areas with the highest income per capita of Lisbon.
-The neighborhood is less than one kilometer square in area but it doesn’t lack any charm.
+Choosing a Lapa property in Lisbon puts you in one of the most popular areas of the city.
+Lapa used to be its own parish in Lisbon, and despite losing this status in 2013, it is still known today by locals as a neighborhood and one of the capital’s most exclusive areas.
+With around 8,000 inhabitants, Lapa has the highest income per capita in the whole of Lisbon, and though the neighborhood is less than one kilometre squared, it makes up for size in pure charm.

 Lapa is one of the most distinguished neighborhoods in Lisbon.
 It sits on top of one of the capital’s seven hills and overlooks the river (the Tagus or, in Portuguese, Tejo), the Ponte 25 de Abril, and the Cristo Rei on the opposite bank of the river.
 If these magnificent views weren’t enough to dazzle locals and visitors, the charming narrow streets lined with cobblestone put Lapa on the map.